ULB-Darmstadt/shacl-form/README.md

     // First get the current dataset
     myReadingList = await getSolidDataset(readingListDataResourceURI, { fetch: fetch })

-    // get all Things from the shaclFormDataset const shaclFormThings = getThingAll(shaclFormDataset)
+    // get all things from the shaclFormDataset const shaclFormThings = getThingAll(shaclFormDataset)

     // add the things from ShaclForm to the existing set